On the wind, 'cross the sea, Hear this song and remember Soon you'll be home with me Once upon a December

 Crowd Song: "A Rumor in St. Petersburg" and "Paris Hold the Key (to Your Heart)".

 Dark Is Evil: Rasputin is the darkest-coloured character, says he obtained his powers by selling his soul to "the Dark Forces", and his musical number is called "In The Dark Of The Night".
-For some reason, his powers often manifest as green light, though.
+Then for some reason, his powers often manifest as green light.

 Easy Amnesia: Or at least, it was easy for her to get it...
 The bump to her head caused no other damage, and as far as we can tell, only made her forget who she was.
 As pointed out by the manager of the orphanage, Anya never stopped behaving like a princess.

-Everyone Can See It: Well, Vlad definitely can, and Sophie appears to share his suspicions, and the Dowager Empress figures it out pretty quickly.
+Everyone Can See It: Vlad definitely can, and Sophie appears to share his suspicions, and the Dowager Empress figures it out pretty quickly.
+Even random people at the opera think Ana and Dimitri are a couple having a spat.

 Everything's Better with Princesses: The real Anastasia was recognised as "Grand Duchess".
 While the movie does drop the Grand Duchess title a couple of times, most characters use "princess" for convenience's sake.

 Evil Is Not a Toy: Rasputin was so blinded by his hate for the Romanovs that he really didn't think his deal with the dark side through.
-Swearing "not to rest until the last Romanov is dead" unwittingly turns him into a decaying lich, then when his Soul Jar gets damaged the dark forces immediately intervene to claim him and he dies absolutely horrifically, his soul likely in their possession for all time.
+Swearing "not to rest until the last Romanov is dead" unwittingly turns him into a decaying lich, then when his Soul Jar gets wrecked, the dark forces immediately intervene to claim him and he dies horrificall with, his soul likely in their possession for all time.

 Evil Plan: Everything is kicked off by Rasptutin's desire to kill the Romanov family.
 He continues with this plan after the time skip once he realizes Anastasia's still alive.